vernisaz/simcom/README.md

 - WebSocket

 This application doesn't use HTTP besides of loading the 'index' page.
-All exchanges with a server websocket based.
+All exchanges with a server are the websocket based.
 Every websocket packet is a JSON object.

 ## Dependencies
 Currently the project has 4 direct dependecies: